 Micro-credentials are very focused and designed to ensure you have basic knowledge of a specialized area.
 As such, they offer very short exams that you can study for relatively quickly.
 Certifications are designed to ensure you have a broader and deeper knowledge of a topic, so they have longer, more comprehensive exams.
 Both micro-credentials and certifications are valued by employers, as they realize they demonstrate different levels and types of knowledge.

 Can I take the micro-credentialexam online?

 Yes, all AT*SQA micro-credential exams are taken from home or work.
-You will need a computer.
+You just need a computer or laptop.

 Will I receive a hard copy certificate in the mail?